ingadhoc/purchase/purchase_ux/README.rst

 On purchase invoices:

 #.
-Add "add picking" functionlity on purchase invoices so picking lines that has some qty to be invoiced, is added to the invoice.
-This is different to "add PO" that add all lines no matter if they are to be invoiced or not.
-We keep this functionality because if a supplier send you an invoice of same lines that should be invoiced, you still have de possiblity to add them.
+Add a button "Add purchase lines" to access to a list of purchase lines from the vendor and select the lines to be included in the invoice.
 #.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the invoice.

 On Products:

 #.
-Allows to search by suppliers and to group by main supplier on product and product variants.
+Allows to group by main supplier on product and product variants.